Getting your Trinity Audio player ready... |

 In Conclusion

-Remember, although GMAT scores are just one piece of the puzzle when it comes to evaluating MBA applications, you never want your score to be a reason admissions thinks twice about your candidacy.
-Rather, your GMAT can help you balance out any shaky aspects of your applicant profile.
+Remember, you never want your score to be a reason admissions thinks twice about your candidacy.
+Rather, a good GMAT score can help you balance out any shaky aspects of your applicant profile.

 Additionally, keep in mind the following general rules of thumb:

-- If you’re in an overrepresented group, a smart strategy would be to aim for a GMAT score that beats the McComb class average.
+- If you’re in an overrepresented group, aim for a GMAT score that beats the McComb class average.

-- If you’re in multiple overrepresented groups, you may want to aim for a score that nears the top end of mid-80% GMAT range (or possibly surpasses it, depending on the other aspects of your application).
+- If you’re in multiple overrepresented groups, aim for a score that nears the top end of the mid-80% GMAT range (or possibly surpasses it, depending on the other aspects of your application).

-- If you’re in an underrepresented group, a safe bet would be to aim for a GMAT score that at least hits the McComb class average.
+- If you’re in an underrepresented group, aim for a GMAT score that at least hits the McCombs class average.

 - If your applicant profile is fairly unique or impressive in multiple respects, you may feel comfortable with a GMAT score below the class average.
 (Of course, only you can make that call — just make sure you’re viewing your application with an objective eye.)